African and African American Studies

 Minor or Integrative Studies Concentration Requirements

-To fulfill a minor or Integrative Studies concentration in African and African American Studies, a student must complete 15 credit hours of coursework (6 credit hours must be exclusively African/African-American in content – CAGF) in the program as outlined below.
+To fulfill a minor or Integrative Studies concentration in African and African American Studies, a student must complete a minimum of 18 credit hours of coursework in the program as outlined below.

 Required courses

-AAAS 300, introduces students to important issues and debates within African and African American Studies.
+AAAS 300, introduces students to important issues and debates within African and African American Studies as well as to expose students to the core disciplines in the field.
 The course will always incorporate both African and African-American themes; however, the emphasis may vary to reflect the specialties of the professor(s) at a given time.

-For more information about the African and African American Studies program, please contact the CASL College Wide Programs Coordinator in 2040 CB, 313-593-4925.
+For more information about the African and African American Studies program, please contact the program director.

 • A minimum GPA of 2.0 is required for the minor/concentration.
 The GPA is based on all coursework required within the minor (excluding prerequisites).